GuoleiSun/GuoleiSun.github.io/_pages/about.md

 My research interests lie in video understanding, semantic segmentation, scene understanding, multi-modal AI, and image restoration.
 I have served as a reviewer for top-tier CV/ML/AI conferences (CVPR, ECCV, ICCV, NeurIPS, ICLR) as well as leading journals (TPAMI, IJCV, TIP).

-<strong>Open positions</strong>: If you are a master/PhD student in Switzerland or globally, and you're interested in collaborating, feel free to send me an email with your CV.
+<strong>Open positions</strong>: If you are a master/PhD student in Switzerland or globally, and you're interested in collaborating, feel free to send me (guolei.sun@vision.ee.ethz.ch) an email with your CV.
 I am open to discussion and collaboration.